Introduction

 Pumping During Exercise

+It’s no secret that the ability to run, swim, and exert ourselves in other ways diminishes as we get older.
+In fact, the body’s capacity to perform vigorous exercise declines by about 50 percent between the ages of 20 and 80.
+About half of this decline can be attributed to changes in the typical aging heart.
 During any kind of activity—even moving from a sitting to a standing position—the heart must pump more blood to the working muscles.
 In younger people it does this by increasing the heart rate and squeezing harder during contractions, sending more blood with each beat.
 But age brings changes.
 Heart rate still rises, but it can no longer rise as high.
 In your 20s, for instance, your maximum heart rate is typically about 190 to 200 beats per minute; by age 80, this rate has diminished to about 145 beats per minute.
 A reduced response of heart cells to signals from the brain result in a substantial decline in the peak rate at which the older heart can beat.
-In addition, force of contraction during vigorous exercise increases, but not as much in older people as in younger ones.
+In addition, force of contraction during vigorous exercise increases, but not as much in older people as in younger ones. | The Heart: Young and Old Click here for larger view |

 Yet the aging heart still must respond to many of the same demands as the younger heart.
 To do so, it takes advantage of its natural flexibility.
 The heart, which is composed of elastic-like material, can readily alter shape and size depending on the amount of blood within its chambers.